Nearest level spacing statistics in open chaotic systems: a generalization of the Wigner Surmise

-\end{widetext} Note that the distributions (\ref{PsGOEF}), (\ref{PsGUEF}) and (\ref{PsGSEF}) tend to the Wigner surmise (\ref{psWig}) in the limit of vanishing coupling $1/\eta \rightarrow 0$.
-The Gaussian tail $e^{-As^2/2}$, proper of the closed systems (\ref{psWig}), remains and the Wigner prefactor $s^\beta$ now becomes some function $f_\beta$ of $s$: $\mathcal{P}_{M=1}^{\beta}(s)=f_\beta(s)e^{-As^2/2}$.
+Note that the distributions (\ref{PsGOEF}), (\ref{PsGUEF}) and (\ref{PsGSEF}) tend to the Wigner surmise (\ref{psWig}) in the limit of vanishing coupling $1/\eta \rightarrow 0$.
+The Gaussian tail $e^{-As^2/2}$, proper of the closed systems (\ref{psWig}), remains and the Wigner prefactor $s^\beta$ now becomes some function $f_\beta$ of $s$: $\mathcal{P}_{M=1}^{\beta}(s)=f_\beta(s)e^{-(A/2)s^2}$.
 These expressions reveal also that the effects of the coupling show up only in the prefactor.
 Thus, the main modifications occur at small spacings.

 In particular, there appears a finite probability for null spacings: $\mathcal{P}_{M=1}^{\beta}(s)\neq 0$.
 In other words, the level repulsion, a main feature of the Wigner surmise, is suppressed for open systems.
-This effect is associated to the phenomena of attraction of the levels \textit{along the real axis} induced by the coupling to the environment \cite{Pol09a}.
+This effect is associated to the phenomenon of attraction of the levels along the real axis induced by the coupling to the environment \cite{Pol09a}.
 For the GUE case $f_{\beta=2}$ is a polynomial containing the Wigner term $s^2$ and a constant term.
 For the GSE case, in addition to the Wigner term $s^4$ and the constant term, a quadratic term appears too.
 The presence of this quadratic term can be viewed as a consequence of the breaking of the TRS, since it characterizes the behavior at small spacings for closed systems with broken TRS.